e-Contract/ethereum-resource-adapter/README.md

 Why would you want to use such a thing as a JCA Resource Adapter to connect to an Ethereum network?

-What does it offer more compared to a library such as web3j for instance?
+What does it offer more compared to direct usage of the web3j library?

 ## Transaction support